slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
-> *"Pierwsza ofiara wojny jest prawda"  -- Terry Hayes*
+> *"Pierwsza ofiara wojny jest prawda"  -- Terry Hayes* -->
-> *"If you aren’t volunteering to fight in a particular war, you shouldn’t be advocating for it."  -- naval@x*
-> *"War draftees are slaves.
-Ukraine has such a draft.
-US is heavily supporting Ukraine.
-Thus US is supporting slavery."  -- Robin Hanson [1959]*
--->

 > *"Summer grass, all that’s left of warrior’s dreams."